Atlantic Cape’s Natalie Devonish Overcomes Odds as Worthington Campus Dean

 ATLANTIC CITY — Last October, Natalie Devonish was hired as dean of Atlantic Cape Community College’s Worthington campus, but the Atlantic City native is still getting comfortable with the lofty title.

 “This morning, someone said, ‘Hey, Nat, I was looking for you, where are you now?’
 I said, ‘Oh, I’m at Atlantic Cape.’
 They said, ‘What are you doing there?
 Oh, I work right across the street,'” Devonish said.
 “So I avoided [saying the title] because I don’t want them to see me as different.
-I still want them to see me as the helpful resourceful person that I am.
+I still want them to see me as the helpful, resourceful person that I am.

 READ: Adults, It’s On Us to Help Kids Feel Like Kids Again

 “So I realized I tried not to put that barrier up, but it’s still something I haven’t obviously gotten used to.
-I am very proud to have this opportunity more so proud that it’s here in Atlantic City.
+I am very proud to have this opportunity; more so proud that it’s here in Atlantic City.
 I don’t think it would have felt the same if I took this job on the main campus.
 But I think the sense of pride comes from my family,” she added.

 Devonish’s family migrated to the United States from the Caribbean island nation of Barbados.
 Her grandfather recently just passed recently in Barbados.
-She was the second person in her immediately family to graduate high school.
+She was the second person in her immediate family to graduate high school.

 A Turnaround